theeghanprojecthub/event-listener-demo/README.md

   * **Multiple Protocols:** Natively supports forwarding to local files, remote syslog (UDP with optional token-in-message authentication), and HTTP/S endpoints (with optional Bearer token authentication).
   * **Automated Releases:** New versions are automatically built into a single binary using PyInstaller and published to GitHub Releases via GitHub Actions.
   * **Professional Installation:** A one-line installation script (`install.sh`) sets up the agent as a secure, managed `systemd` service on Linux.
-  * **Powerful CLI Management Tool:** Includes a `log-agent-ctl` utility for easy post-installation management of sources, destinations, and the links between them.
+  * **Powerful CLI Management Tool:** Includes a `log-agent-ctl` utility for easy post-installation management of sources, destinations, and the links between them, including a full uninstall command.

 -----